VikParuchuri/blog/meta-post-1/meta-post-1.md

 Activating multisite mode
 ---------------------------

+### Activation

 Now, to activate multisite mode for your wordpress install, you will have to go to the wp-admin, and then click on tools/network setup.
 You can also go to the url `YOUR_SERVER_NAME/wp-admin/network.php`.

 You can then type in some settings to setup network mode.
 Make sure you select sub-domains!

 ![activate network mode](img/wp_network.png)

+### Post activation

 After you hit the install button, you will come to a screen that asks you to do some configuration.
-You can ignore those steps for now, as we will be doing that through ansible.
+You can ignore those steps for now, as we will be doing that through an ansible playbook.

 If you see a "Warning!
 Wildcard DNS may not be configured correctly!" in red at the top, this means that you have not setup `*.YOUR_SERVER_ADDRESS.com` to redirect to the ELB.
 You can do this using Route 53 alias records (see the previous section on this), or you can skip it for now.
 All this means is that whenever you make another site in the multisite network, you will need to setup a redirect from `MULTISITE_NAME.YOUR_SERVER_ADDRESS.com` to the ELB (you need to do this even if you are using separate domain names for each of your sites on multisite).

-Configuring multisite mode with ansible
+Configuring multisite mode
 ---------------------------

-After activating multisite mode, you can then run the mu playbooks in ansible to setup multisite.
+After activating multisite mode, you can then run the mu playbook to setup multisite.

 ```
 cd wp-deployment/playbooks